assimp/assimp/Build.md

 Please see [CMake Cross Compiling](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling) for general information on CMake Toolchains.

-Some users have had success building assimp using MinGW on Linux using the following toolchain, which is not maintained by assimp. [linux-mingw-w64-gnuxx11.cmake](https://github.com/ruslo/polly/blob/master/linux-mingw-w64-gnuxx11.cmake)
+Some users have had success building assimp using MinGW on Linux using [polly](https://github.com/ruslo/polly/).

+The following toolchain, which is not maintained by assimp, seems to work on Linux: [linux-mingw-w64-gnuxx11.cmake](https://github.com/ruslo/polly/blob/master/linux-mingw-w64-gnuxx11.cmake)

 The following toolchain may or may not be helpful for building assimp using MinGW on Windows (untested):
  [mingw-cxx17.cmake](https://github.com/ruslo/polly/blob/master/mingw-cxx17.cmake)